What is Toxoplasmosis?

 - Accidentally swallowing the parasite through contact with cat feces that contain Toxoplasma.
-This might happen by

 - Most people who become infected with Toxoplasma gondii are not aware of it.

 - Some people who have toxoplasmosis may feel as if they have the “flu” with swollen lymph glands or muscle aches and pains that last for a month or more.

 - Severe toxoplasmosis, causing damage to the brain, eyes, or other organs, can develop from an acute Toxoplasma infection or one that had occurred earlier in life and is now reactivated.
 Severe cases are more likely in individuals who have weak immune systems, though occasionally, even persons with healthy immune systems may experience eye damage from toxoplasmosis.

 - Whether or not medication is recommended depends on the size of the eye lesion, the location, and the characteristics of the lesion (acute active, versus chronic not progressing).
-An ophthalmologist will provide the best care for ocular toxoplasmosis.
+An ophthalmologist provides the best care for OT.

 - Most infants who are infected while still in the womb have no symptoms at birth, but they may develop symptoms later in life.
 A small percentage of infected newborns have serious eye or brain damage at birth.

-High risk for severe toxoplasmosis
+Higher risk for severe toxoplasmosis

 - Infants born to mothers who are newly infected with Toxoplasma gondii during or just before pregnancy.

 - Persons with severely weakened immune systems, such as individuals with AIDS, those taking certain types of chemotherapy, and those who have recently received an organ transplant.

 What should I do if I think I am at risk for severe toxoplasmosis?

-If you are planning to become pregnant, your health care provider may test you for Toxoplasma gondii.
+- If you are planning to become pregnant, your health care provider may test you for Toxoplasma gondii.
 If the test is positive it means you have already been infected sometime in your life.
 There usually is little need to worry about passing the infection to your baby.
 If the test is negative, take necessary precautions to avoid infection (See below).

-If you are already pregnant, you and your health care provider should discuss your risk for toxoplasmosis.
+- If you are already pregnant, you and your health care provider should discuss your risk for toxoplasmosis.
 Your health care provider may order a blood sample for testing.